 About 1 in 10 people with typhoid or paratyphoid fever infections have complications.
 These can occur at any time while you have the infection, even if you have a mild infection.

-- The two most common complications are bleeding from, and rupture of, the bowel.
+The two most common complications are bleeding from the bowel and rupture (perforation) of the bowel.
 These occur in about 2 in 100 cases.
 These may be life-threatening and may require a surgical operation.